jdouble/BlazorIndexedDbJs/README.md

-# Tg.Blazor.IndexedDB
+# BlazorIndexedDbJs
 This is a Blazor library for accessing IndexedDB and uses Jake Archibald's [idb library](https://github.com/jakearchibald/idb) for handling access to IndexedDB on the JavaScript side.

 This version currently provides the following functionality: